codewithgaji/FastAPI-Curve/README.md

 - Build **data & graph-ready APIs**
 - Practice **clean backend architecture**

-All projects here are built incrementally, from simple examples to more advanced
+All projects here are built incrementally, from simple examples to more advanced systems.

 ---